 Producers will be responsible for self-declaring if products comply with the RoHS directives or obtain material declarations or certificates from their suppliers.
 Producers must be able to demonstrate compliance by submitting technical or other information to the enforcing authority on request.
 They must retain such documentation for four years after the EEE is placed on the market.

 Each European Union member state will adopt its own enforcement and implementation policies using the directive as a guide.
 Failure to comply with the requirements of RoHS Regulations will result in heavy fines, or the removal of manufacturers products from the market place in some EU member states.
-At this time, standard test methods to assess RoHS compliance are under development.
-The EU Member States have not communicated how they may ultimately test products for compliance.
+Member states are obliged to engage in market surveillance according to regulation (EC) No 765/2008.

 Although RoHS is a European Union (EU) Directive, manufacturers of EEE outside Europe must also abide by this legislation if their produces are ultimately imported into a EU member state.